 To be able to mirror a schema, first add a transformation to an operation and define either its source or target schema in any of the ways described in either Schemas Defined in an Activity or Schemas Defined in a Transformation (except for the mirror schema option).

-The source or target that the schema is being copied to cannot be an adjacent server-based activity; however, any source or target activity that is file-based can have a schema copied to it, even if the source of the copy is from a server-based activity.
-For example, you can mirror the schema generated from a Database Query used as the source of a transformation if the target of a transformation is a file-based activity such as an FTP Write activity.
+The source or target that the schema is being copied to cannot have an adjacent connector-generated schema; however, any source or target activity with a user-defined schema can have a schema copied to it, even if the source of the copy is from a connector-generated activity.
+For example, you can mirror the schema generated from a Database Query used as the source of a transformation if the target of a transformation has a user-defined schema such as that from an FTP Write activity.
 However, you cannot mirror a schema provided by an FTP Read activity to use as the target schema for a Database Insert activity, as you must use the schema generated by the Database endpoint.
-In such cases, the mirroring option will not be present.
+In such cases, the mirroring option is not present.

-Provided the above conditions are met, the mirroring option will be displayed in mapping mode on the source or target side of the transformation.
+Provided the above conditions are met, the mirroring option is displayed in mapping mode on the source or target side of the transformation.
 Within the transformation, click the appropriate button for Mirror Target Schema or Mirror Source Schema on the respective side of the transformation:

 Source Side: To copy a schema used on the target side of the transformation to the source side, click Mirror Target Schema on the source side: